bretmlw/sbc-benchmarks/README.md

 (In cases where I've benched an overclocked board, I've added `-overclock-XXXX` to the end of the results file and included full overclocking options at the top of that results file)

 All iperf3 results are tested with default settings to a server on a local network confirmed to be able to push 1Gbit.
 On devices where both ethernet and WiFi are available, separate results (iperf & iperf-wifi) will be tested.
+All WiFi tests are done from a distance of 1m with line of sight to the router.